lukeawyatt/provision-docker-nas/README.md

 vim deploy-docker-nas.sh
 ```

 Execute the script with superuser privileges to provision the NAS.
 Clip the output for your records.
 This script can be re-ran since it'll break down the existing containers first.
 If your paths change, re-running the script will leave the residual files as they exist.
+This script can also be re-ran as is to upgrade the base docker images.
 ```shell
 sudo ./deploy-docker-nas.sh
 ```